Cars as Deadly Weapons in Texas DWI Cases

 If You Have Been Charged with a Felony DWI, You Need an Experienced Attorney on your Side

 If you have been charged with a felony DWI in Texas, it is a serious matter.
 The State may be inclined to use a deadly weapon enhancement to convince you to take a plea bargain that may not be in your best interests.
-Attorney Brett Pritchard at The Law Office of Brett H. Pritchard in Killeen, our criminal defense lawyer, has the experience, skill, and determination to aggressively advocate for your rights and for the best possible resolution of your case.
-For more information, please do not hesitate to contact or call us at (254) 220-4225 today.
+Attorney Brett Pritchard at the Law Office of Brett H. Pritchard in Killeen, our criminal defense lawyer, has the experience, skill, and determination to aggressively advocate for your rights and for the best possible resolution of your case.
+For more information, please do not hesitate to contact us online or call us at (254) 781-4222 today.
 We serve Bell County and throughout Texas.

 Categories: